- Aquatic Ecotoxicology

-OECD 75: Honey Bee Brood Test under Semi-field conditions
+OECD 75: Honey Bee Brood Test under Semi-field Conditions in Tunnels

 It is important that plant protection products should be authorized for use only in ways which do not pose an unacceptable risk of harm to honey bees.
 In this context honey bee tests are an essential part of the environmental risk assessment except where plant protection products (ppp) are for exclusive use in situations where bees are not to be exposed.
 These honey bee brood tests are higher-tier studies and address concern regarding the impact on the brood development in honey bee colonies exposed to treatments of plant protection products.